encoredev/encore/README.md

   <img width="1500px" src="https://encore.dev/assets//branding/github_header.png" alt="Encore - Backend development engine">
-  <h3><a href="https://encore.dev">Encore – Backend Development Engine</a></h3>
+  <h1><a href="https://encore.dev">Encore – Backend Development Engine</a></h1>
-Encore makes it incredibly simple to create distributed systems, backend services and APIs.
-While still deploying to your own cloud account, Encore helps you escape the maze of cloud complexity:</br>
+Encore is a Backend Development Engine, purpose-built for a flow state developer experience when creating cloud-based backend applications, APIs, and distributed systems using Go.
+Write your business logic with the Encore Go framework, then let the platform analyze your code to automatically deal with the rest.
+Start building today and unlock your creative potential with:</br>

 * No endless repetition of boilerplate.

-* No infrastructure to worry about.
+* No orchestrating and managing cloud services.

 * No reinventing the wheel.

-Start building with a fantastic flow state experience that unlocks your creative potential. <br/>All of this is freely available, based on the Open Source Encore Go Framework.
+Encore is freely available, based on the Open Source Encore Go Framework.
 <br/>

-**🏁 Get started in minutes and check out the documentation: [encore.dev/docs](https://encore.dev/docs/quick-start)**
+**🏁 Check out the documentation and get started in minutes: [encore.dev/docs](https://encore.dev/docs)**

 **⭐ If you find Encore interesting, star this repository to help spread the word.**